sophiepavia/ML-Project/README.md

 On the command line type python -m nltk.downloader reuters, or in the Python interpreter import nltk; nltk.download('reuters')

 ## Executing
 Simply run notebook for model of choice.
-There are pickle files that also have models saved

 - LDA without Word Embeddings:

 ```bash